What are linked accounts?

 Why should I set up a linked account?

-Being able to easily transfer money between your USaver savings account (or Ultra transaction account) and an external account can be a big help if you have an account with another bank or are travelling overseas.
+Being able to easily transfer money between your USave savings account (or USpend transaction account) and an external account can be a big help if you have an account with another bank or are travelling overseas.

 Because, if you do have a linked account, you can transfer up to $5,000 without needing a security code.